 - SIPPS allow greater investment freedom.
 SIPP investors can control their investment strategy and hire a fund manager or broker to carry out investment decisions.

-- SIPPs are run under trust law although the member can be the trustee if the plan is overseen by an independent administrator.
+- SIPPs are run under trust law.
+The member can be the trustee if the plan is overseen by an independent administrator.

 - Administration costs can be high.